 Here you can find the latest news from the UK Centre for Astrobiology.

-The UKCA begins a two week campaign of testing space instruments and studying life in extreme environments using an underground astrobiology laboratory 1 km underground at the Boulby Mine, UK.
+The UKCA completed a two week campaign of testing space instruments and studying life in extreme environments using an underground astrobiology laboratory 1 km underground at the Boulby Mine, UK in October 2017.

 You can read about the previous MINAR 1-3 campaigns here.

 On July 10th 2017, the UKCA hosted its fifth Astrobiology Academy, a teaching training initiative designed to develop astrobiology curriculum materials.
 This year, bringing 20 primary and secondary school teachers together from across Scotland and the US, it continued to develop curriculum materials for primary and secondary schools using astrobiolgy to tecah basis science.